 2. When I log into the “room,” I do not see the hearing.
 Do I have to be admitted to the “room”?

 Yes.
 When first logging into a video conference hearing, visitors are automatically placed into an online “waiting room.”
 The Court then admits visitors to the video conference hearing when the hearing is ready to begin.

 1. How does the Court schedule video conference hearings?

-The video conference hearings are scheduled using “appointment times” requested over the Court’s website below.
-Because some proceedings naturally take longer than others, the scheduling is made based upon the type of hearing requested.
+The video conference hearings are scheduled at specific times by the Court, typically in the days before the court date after the final docket has been set.
+Because some proceedings naturally take longer than others, the scheduling is made based upon the type of hearing involved.

 Please note that the Court will not confirm a scheduled hearing unless the time is convenient to all parties involved and the matter is ready for judicial resolution.

 2. What types of hearings are being held by video conference?

 The Court is using video conference hearings for pleas and agreed resolutions of other matters, legal arguments, and evidentiary hearings.
 With the exception of jury trials and arraignments, the Court contemplates using video conferencing for most of its proceedings.